Learn about actual and potential costs

 Buyers can consult the Benchmark Price section of this report to determine about how much they should pay for installation or maintenance.

 Buyers should specify what measures of quality they will be using to select a supplier.
 For example, these measures can be reputation, credentials of staff, customer service and depth of the technical plan submitted.

 Buyers should also choose a supplier based on the price estimate given.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should include a deadline for proposal submittals and when the contract will be awarded.

 Buyers should include a timeline of the project including walkthroughs, delivery and potential installation.

 Buyers should include any other benchmark dates that are relevant to the project.

 Evaluate major factors to mitigate risk

 The level of upstream supply chain risk for fire alarms is moderate because producers of fire alarms are dependent on upstream producers of goods such as circuit boards, copper and plastic.
-While the major inputs of fire alarms have low levels of risk, the upstream markets that these inputs rely...
+The risk levels of many of these inputs have increased in 2020 due to the impact of the COVID-19...
 Subscribe to learn more.